 You can see which chats were tagged for email follow-up from the Chat History page in either the dashboard or webclient for staffing with the Tags column.
-By default, the Tags column is hidden since not everyone uses the tag for follow-up feature, but it is easy show it using the drop-down menu in any of the column headings.
+By default, the Tags column is hidden since not everyone uses the tag for follow-up feature, but it is easy show it using the drop-down menu shown by clicking the down arrow in any of the column headings.

 Click the Columns... item from the Column Settings drop-down menu to access the Metadata Column Settings.
 Click the checkbox next to Tags and then OK and you're set.